crowdlingo/course/src/speaking/memorising.md

 ## Vocabulary

 <vocab-list>
+- celebrate
+  - behave as expected during of holidays or rites
-- remember
+- Fortunately
-  - recall knowledge from memory
-- forgotten
+  - by good fortune
-  - not noticed inadvertently
+- important
+  - of great significance or value
 - physical
   - involving the body as distinguished from the mind or spirit
-- forgetful
-  - (of memory) deficient in retentiveness or range
-- Fortunately
+- traditional
+  - consisting of or derived from tradition
-  - by good fortune
+- depression
+  - a mental state characterized by a pessimistic sense of inadequacy and a despondent lack of activity
-- birthday
+- unbelievably
-  - an anniversary of the day on which a person was born (or the celebration of it)
+  - not easy to believe
 - fashioned
   - planned and made or fashioned artistically
-- traditional
-  - consisting of or derived from tradition

 <!-- blank -->